 Six reasons why the United States can’t force Iran's nuclear hand.

 - By Colin H. KahlColin H. Kahl is associate professor at Georgetown University’s Edmund A. Walsh School of Foreign Service and senior fellow at the Center for a New American Security.
-From January 2009 to December 2011, he was the deputy assistant secretary of defense for the Middle East. , Alireza NaderAlireza Nader, coauthor of Coping With a Nuclearizing Iran (RAND, 2011), is a senior policy analyst at the nonprofit, nonpartisan RAND Corporation.
+From January 2009 to December 2011, he was the deputy assistant secretary of defense for the Middle East. , Alireza NaderAlireza Nader is a senior international policy analyst at the nonprofit, nonpartisan Rand Corp.

 Iranian president Hasan Rouhani’s recent charm offensive has raised expectations for a diplomatic breakthrough heading into this week’s nuclear negotiations between Iran and the United States, Britain, China, France, Germany, and Russia (the so-called P5+1) in Geneva.
 Sanctions have taken a heavy toll on the Iranian economy, and the Islamic Republic may finally be motivated to take steps to rein in its nuclear program, including accepting limits on uranium enrichment, in exchange for lessening the pressure.